Responsible wildlife watching around seals

 - keep the noise down and avoid sudden movements

-The world is going through so much right now and mental health is so important.
-Going for a walk on the beach gives you that dose of fresh air and daily exercise.
+Going for a walk on the beach is a great way to get a dose of fresh air and daily exercise.
 Remember to do so safely for the animals that know those beaches as safe places.

 Frequently asked questions